texfaq/texfaq.github.io/FAQ-notWYSIWYG.md

 preparing his books for publication.)

-However, all that was a long time ago: why has nothing been done with the ''wonder text processor'' to make it fit with modern perceptions?
+However, all that was a long time ago: why has nothing been done with the "wonder text processor" to make it fit with modern perceptions?

 There are two answers to this.
-First, the simple ''things _have_ been done'' (but they've not taken over the TeX world); and second, ''there are philosophical reasons why the way TeX has developed is ill-suited to the WYSIWYG style''.
+First, the simple "things _have_ been done" (but they've not taken over the TeX world); and second, "there are philosophical reasons why the way TeX has developed is ill-suited to the WYSIWYG style".

 Indeed, there is a fundamental problem with applying WYSIWYG techniques to TeX: the complexity of TeX makes it hard to get